 The Arkansas Course Transfer System (ACTS) contains information regarding the transferability of courses within Arkansas public colleges and universities.
-Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements.
+Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements (See applicable ACTS course numbers at the end of course descriptions.)
 Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course."
 Additionally, courses with a "D" frequently do not transfer and institutional policies may vary.
 ACTS may be accessed on the Internet by going to the Arkansas Department of Higher Education Website and selecting Course Transfer (http://adhe.edu).